ondemandenv/ondemandenv.github.io/articles/perilous-ops-leading-enhanced.md

 The key insights for avoiding this trap:

-1. **Respect the Evolution**: Don't skip phases in architectural evolution
-2. **Business Capabilities First**: Organize services around business domains, not technical layers
+1. **Business Capabilities First**: Organize services around business domains, not technical layers
-3. **Developer Self-Service**: Infrastructure should enable developers, not constrain them
+2. **Developer Self-Service**: Infrastructure should enable developers, not constrain them
-4. **Async by Default**: Embrace eventual consistency and event-driven patterns
+3. **Async by Default**: Embrace eventual consistency and event-driven patterns
-5. **Measure Business Outcomes**: Focus on end-to-end business transaction metrics
+4. **Measure Business Outcomes**: Focus on end-to-end business transaction metrics

 The promise of microservices - increased agility, scalability, and resilience - is real, but only when implemented with proper architectural principles and organizational alignment.
 The perilous path of operator-led decomposition delivers none of these benefits while amplifying complexity, reducing performance, and creating organizational dysfunction.